znes/angus-scenarios/documentation/scenario-description.md

 *Implications & Limitations*:

-* Due to the historic demand profiles, future flexibilities like smart operation of certain applications and inducstry processes are not modelled.
+* Due to the historic demand profiles, future flexibilities like smart operation of certain applications and industry processes are not modelled.
-* The model only covers the residential hotwater and space heating demand.
+* The model only covers the residential hot water and space heating demand.
-* EVH are modelled without specific profile for charging / discharging but only with a constant additional base load.
+*Electric vehicles are modelled without specific profile for charging / discharging but only with a constant additional base load.